 - Education on Transparency.
 We organize informal education on transparency and accountability for local self-government authorities, activists and business representatives.

 - Analytical Work.
 We provide high-quality analysis of the situation with transparency and accountability in Ukrainian cities.

 We believe that transparency multiplied by active engagement of all stakeholders will guarantee not only absence of corruption but also maximum effectiveness of cities.

 Kateryna Tsybenko, Transparent Cities Program Manager (2017 – 2019)

-- 66 out of 100 cities have increased their transparency, 33 – in cooperation with TI Ukraine.
+- 66 cities out of 100 increased their level of transparency in the Ranking; one in two of them has done it in cooperation with TI Ukraine.

-- Recipients of Program subgrants became leaders of growth in the Transparency Ranking: Pokrov gained 49.65 points and entered the TOP 5, Bakhmut gained 34.93 points.
+- Cities of the Program subgrant recipients became growth leaders in Ranking 2018: Pokrov gained 49.65 points, getting right into TOP 5; Bakhmut gained 34.93 points.

-- Cities not originally included in the ranking are joining it (Pyriatyn, Trostianets, Ladyzhyn, Khmilnyk) as other CSOs use our methodology for their local work.
+- Cities which were not included in the ranking use our methodology to verify their own transparency.